czl9707/notes-n-writings/Python Async Tests.md

 ### Dependency Management

-Dependency management is big topic in testing in general.
-It's one of the key functionality testing frameworks providing.
-All frameworks have some way of executing some code before and after single test or group of tests.
+Dependency management is a big topic in testing in general.
+It's also one of the key functionalities testing frameworks provide.
+All frameworks have some mechanisms to execute code before and after individual test or group of tests.
 For example, [NUnit](https://nunit.org/) provide `[SetUp]`, `[TearDown]`, `[OneTimeSetUp]`, `[OneTimeTearDown]`, while similarly [Jest](https://jestjs.io/) provided `beforeEach`, `afterEach`, `beforeAll`, `afterAll`.
-In python these thing can be achieved using fixture systems.
+In python, these capabilities can be achieved using fixture.

-Running tests concurrently brings a lot ambiguity towards this area.
-Tests run concurrently request for the same fixture, should the fixture be shared or not?
+Running tests concurrently brings considerable ambiguity towards this area.
+When tests run concurrently and request for the same fixture, should the fixture be shared or not?

 ### Concurrency Management

-The nature of concurrency in modern software systems allow different things to happen in the system at the same time, but does not mean that things will always have same side effect as if we are in a single tenancy environment.
-A very common case will be the 'preventing duplicate events'.
-If multiple events matching certain criteria come within a certain time period, the service will take the first one and put some locking mechanism, and drop all the followings until the lock got released.
+Although the nature of concurrency in modern software systems allow different operations to occur simultaneously, it does not mean that same event will always have same side effect.
+A common scenario involves "preventing duplicate events."
+If multiple events matching certain criteria arrive within a specific time period, the service will only process the first one.

-Imagine the we have multiple test cases test different flavors of same event, with a bad concurrency management, all tests got kicked off in same period, without waiting for the first test case release its lock, all other tests will fail for sure, but due to lack of consideration.
+Consider multiple test cases examining different variations of the same event.
+With an inadequate concurrency management, all tests were kicked off within in a same timeframe, started experiencing some racing conditions.
+Part of the test suites inevitably failed--not due to acutal defects but due to insufficient planning.

-So we need a way to prevent some test cases being executed together, or explicitly specifying some test cases can run together.
+Therefore, again, testing concurrency model should mirror the concurrency model of the system being tested.
+To achieve so, we need some mechanism to specify exclusive or inclusive concurrency group of tests.

 ## When it comes to pytest